Allegations about adults who work with children

 Pathway 1: A clear disclosure of harm such as physical or sexual abuse:

-For level 1 and 2 see Organisations that help families - MASH Practice Manager triages referral with Police
+For levels 1 and 2, see Organisations that help families. - The MASH Practice Manager will check the referral with the Police.
+They will decide if they need to have a Strategy Meeting,

-- or close to Children’s Social Care and refer to LADO to take forward - Strategy Meeting (with a review meetings agreed if needed)
+or close to Children’s Social Care and refer to LADO to take forward - In a Strategy Meeting, they will choose to do one of the following:

-- refer for a Children’s Social Care assessment, or
+- refer for a Children’s Social Care assessment

-- no further action (NFA) for Children’s Social Care,
+- decide no further action (NFA) is needed for Children’s Social Care

 - transfer to long-term Children’s Social Care team

-- or NFA to Children’s Social Care - A Police investigation could result in:
+- no further action (NFA) to Children’s Social Care - A Police investigation could result in:

-- LADO to be kept updated on employer’s investigation outcome - A disciplinary meeting could result in:
+- LADO to be kept updated on the employer’s investigation outcome - A disciplinary meeting might result in:

-- dismissal or resignation (consider threshold for DBS referral)
+- dismissal or resignation (consider the threshold for DBS referral)

 Pathway 2: A general concern, e.g. conduct or behaviour: